Mchy-DP/Mchy/docs/lang.md

 ### Executable typed variables

 Variables with executable types (see [typing](#typing)) are only valid in the scope in which they are made.
-This us due to minecraft potentially having unloaded some of the entities in the mean time causing problems like variables not equalling themselves.
+This is due to minecraft potentially having unloaded some of the entities in the mean time causing problems like variables not equalling themselves.
 If you do need to be able to find entities again and the normal scoping rule won't let you, you can tag the entities with [`Entities.tag_add(<TAG>)`](/docs/libs/std.md#tag_add) then reselect them in the new scope with `world.get_entities().with_tag(<TAG>).find()`.
 You are responsible for ensuring TAG is unique.

 ## If-Elif-Else